DenishaYP-creator/WomenInTech/README.md

 # WomenInTech:

-# Segment Two: Build the Pieces
+# Segment One: Sketch It Out

 ### Overview of the Problem